khanra321/VaB/README.md

 During the active window:

-Use your left hand: move thumb and index to change brightness.
+Use your left hand: move the thumb and index finger to change brightness.
 The app maps distance to % (0–100).

 Use your right hand: move thumb and index to change volume.
 The app maps distance to dB/percentage.